 Figure 6.
 Basal area increment (BAI) by year for the cross-dated chronology.

 Response function analysis

-Five variables were found to be significant in determining annual tree growth.
-Three of these were streamflows of certain months while the other two were variables related to climate.
+Five variables were found to be significant in determining annual tree growth through a response function analysis.
+Three of these variables were streamflows of certain months while the other two were variables related to climate.
 Four out of the five significant variables were positive.
 In addition, all the significant variable months were between June and October.